Ferry cables blunder blamed on new management

 He blamed the Scottish government's ferries procurement agency CMAL for most of the problems with the building of the two CalMac ships, and claimed the nationalisation of the yard in 2019 had been a "catastrophe".

-Mr McColl said the government-appointed "turnaround" director Tim Hair made a mistake in dismissing the previous management, many of whom were asked to sign non-disclosure agreements, because it meant valuable expertise was lost.
+Mr McColl said the government-appointed "turnaround" director Tim Hair made a mistake in dismissing the previous management, many of whom were asked to sign non-disclosure agreements or "gagging orders", because it meant valuable expertise was lost.

 "What was wiped out was all the people who knew what was going on, all the systems that controlled it and the design people who were behind it," he told the committee.